PaulWieland/ratgdo/docs/index.md

 # About ratgdo
 ratgdo gives you **local** MQTT & dry contact control plus status feedback for your Chamberlain/LiftMaster Security+ 2.0 garage door opener.
 Security+ 2.0 uses an encrypted serial signal to control the door opener's open/close and light functions, which makes it impossible to use Shelly One, Go Control, Insteon I/O linc or any other dry contact relay device to control the door.

-ratgdo is a hardware shield (circuit board) & firmware for the ESP8266 based Wemos D1 Mini development board that wires to your door opener's terminals and restores dry contact control.
-It also allows you to control the door with MQTT over your local WiFi network which can be used to integrate directly with NodeRED or Home Assistant, eliminating the need for another "smart" device.
+ratgdo is a hardware control board & firmware for the ESP8266 based Wemos D1 Mini development board that wires to your door opener's terminals.
+It allows you to control the door with MQTT or ESPHome over your local WiFi network which can be used to integrate directly with NodeRED or Home Assistant, eliminating the need for another "smart" device.
 WiFi is **not** required if you wish to only use the dry contact interface.

 ratgdo is *not* a cloud device and does *not* require a subscription service.
 The firmware is open source and free for anyone to use.

+## Version 2.5
+Version 2.5 adds support for Security + 1.0 openers as well as standard dry contact openers.
+Extra wiring terminals for your wall control panel and obstruction sensors have been added which simplifies the installation.

 ## Version 2.0
 Version 2.0 eliminates the need to solder to your garage door's logic board.
 It works with all Security + 2.0 openers, including 45 series logic boards.